Design and Technology Curriculum

-Design and technology is an inspiring, rigorous and practical subject.
-Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
-Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
-Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
-High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.
+It is our intent that the Design and Technology curriculum at St Richard’s that pupils are challenged to design, make and evaluate products that solve real and relevant problems within a variety of contexts, using a range of materials, drawing on their creativity and imagination.
+They acquire a broad range of subject knowledge and draw upon disciplines such as mathematics, science, engineering, computing and art.
+Through evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
+In this subject pupils learn how to take risks and become resourceful, innovative and enterprising.

 The national curriculum for design and technology aims to ensure that all pupils: